Online Allocation Problem with Two-sided Resource Constraints: Exploring The Measure of Feasibility

 \section{Exploring The Measure of Feasibility}

+As shown in previous sections, the constant $\xi^*$ measures the feasibility of the original problem, and plays a central role in Algorithm $A_{1}$. $\xi^*$ can hardly be obtained in practice.
+Motivated by \cref{alg: obj estimator}, we propose \cref{alg:M} for estimating $\xi^*$ to provide a more complete analysis.
 In this section, we investigate the strong feasible condition, i.e., Assumption~\ref{assumption:3}.
 Recalling the definition of $E(\tau)$ in \cref{sec:competitive alg}, we can conclude the following results. \begin{proposition} According to the definition of $\xi^{*}$ in LP~\eqref{equ:5}, we have \begin{enumerate} \item When $\xi^{*}\ge 0$, the problem $E(0)$ is feasible.
 Otherwise, it is infeasible. \item When $\xi^{*}>0$ and $0<\xi\le\xi^{*}$, the problem $E(\xi)$ is feasible.
 We say the problem $E(0)$ satisfies the strong feasible condition with parameter $\xi^*$. \end{enumerate} \end{proposition} We omit the proof of the proposition for simplicity.
 From \cref{thm:a2}, with the knowledge of $\xi^{*}$, we could easily check the feasibility of $E(0)$.
 Meanwhile, we are safe to set parameter $0<\xi\leq \xi^*$ if the measure of feasibility $\xi^{*}>0$.
 Next, we show how to estimate the $\xi^{*}$ from served requests in Algorithm~\ref{alg:M}.